How much weight should I gain?

 Gaining the right amount of weight during pregnancy by eating a healthy, balanced diet is a good sign that your baby is getting all the nutrients he or she needs and is growing at a healthy rate.

-Your health care provider will tell you how much weight you should gain during pregnancy.
-A woman of average weight before pregnancy can expect to gain 25 to 35 pounds during pregnancy.
-You may need to gain more or less weight, depending on what your health care provider recommends.
+Your healthcare provider will tell you how much weight you should gain during pregnancy.
+A woman of average weight and height and/or normal BMI before pregnancy can expect to gain 25 to 35 pounds during pregnancy.
+You may need to gain more or less weight, depending on what your healthcare provider recommends.

 It is not necessary to “eat for two” during pregnancy.
 It’s true that you need extra calories from nutrient-rich foods to help your baby grow, but you generally need to consume only 200 to 300 more calories than you did before you became pregnant to meet the needs of your growing baby.